NikoCat233/AU-Verify-Docs/readme.md

 The player needs to join the server with both http requests and udp requests.
 If the player is unable to join the server, they wont be verified.

+Magic friendcode: kidcode#8888 for players that disabled friendcode feature with KWS parent portal. nocode#9999 for players who has not yet set up their friendcode.

 ## API Endpoints
 ### Request URL
 `https://au-verify.niko233.me/api/verify`
 All the requests should be sent with json and will be answered with json.

 ### PUT
+Used to create a verify request, respond with the verify code(also game/room code) created.
 ```json
 {
     "apikey": "api_key_here"